 When a Second Mortgage May Not Be Voided in Chapter 7 Bankruptcy

-Background of the Chapter 7 Bankruptcy Ruling
+Background of Supreme Court Ruling on Junior Mortgage in Chapter 7 Bankruptcy

 The latest decision stemmed from two cases that involved debtors who were similarly situated.
 One debtor owed $183,000 on a first mortgage and $47,000 on the second mortgage which were secured by the debtor’s home with a current market value of only $98,000.
 The second debtor’s home had a current market value of $78,000 and owed $135,000 on the first mortgage and $32,000 on the second mortgage.

 When the value of the senior mortgage exceeds the current market value of the collateral property, the situation is referred to as being ‘partially underwater’.
 Having a second mortgage when a first mortgage that is larger than the value of the collateral property exists is further known as being ‘completely underwater.’